mobizt/FirebaseClient/README.md

 There is no `JSON` library included in this `FirebaseClient` library.
 If you still prefer to use `FirebaseJson` functions as in the old library, you have to include it manually in your code.

+The `FirebaseJson` library can be installed via the Arduino's Library Manager and PlatformIO's Library Manager or can be download and install from the [FirebaseJson repository](https://github.com/mobizt/FirebaseJson).

 - ### Realtime Database

 The blob and file upload via set, push and update, the byte data will be converted to base64 encoded string and store to the database without the signature string (`file,` and `blob,`) prepended to the base64 string as in the old library.